arjo129/transfer-learning/README.md

 4. Save xml annotations to the annotations folder.

-5. Run 'python scripts/xml_to_csv.py [ANNOTATIONS_PATH] 'to create csv label

 <h3>How to label/annotate images on LAN</h3>

 1. Install dependencies. sudo apt-get install php php-dom

-2. Add the images to annotate folder to web_annotation/data
+2. Add the images to annotate folder to web_annotation/data/[YOUR_FOLDER_NAME]. eg: web_annotations/data/jiangshi

 3. Edit configuration file found in web_annotation_tool/inc/configuration.php and the label classes in web_annotation_tool/resources/list_of_tags.json